Governors Island Offers Five Figures for Ideas on How to Upcycle Urban Waste

 This year’s Climate Solutions Challenge focuses on four innovation tracks: Low-carbon and circular construction products; products based on resources recovered from the urban waste stream; reducing construction and demolition waste by extending the useful life of existing systems; and measurement tools and services that accelerate diversion from landfill and reduce solid waste.

-For the 2023 Challenge, the Trust designated six winners who devised projects utilizing water to help power climate solutions, grow eco-employment, and incubate healthier communities.
-The Climate Challenge is part of the Center for Climate Solutions, a planned $700-million project that will combine interdisciplinary research on climate change with education in a single physical hub.
+Last year, the Trust designated six competition winners who devised projects utilizing water to help power climate solutions, grow eco-employment, and incubate healthier communities.
+The Climate Solutions Challenge is one of several climate initiatives on Governors Island.
+Another is the New York Climate Exchange, $700-million project that will combine interdisciplinary research on climate change with education in a single physical hub.
 In April 2023, the administration of Mayor Eric Adams announced that a partnership led by the State University of New York at Stony Brook had won a years-long competition to build the facility.

-The Center for Climate Solutions’ 400,000-square-foot campus will include classrooms, laboratories, research labs, public exhibition space, student and faculty housing, university hotel rooms, and an auditorium space, and will additionally feature the restoration of more than 170,000 square feet of space within existing, historic structures, such as Liggett Hall and the Fort Jay Theater.
+The 400,000-square-foot campus of the Climate Exchange will include classrooms, laboratories, research labs, public exhibition space, student and faculty housing, university hotel rooms, and an auditorium space, and will additionally feature the restoration of more than 170,000 square feet of space within existing, historic structures, such as Liggett Hall and the Fort Jay Theater.
 The project is slated to begin construction next year, with a projected opening date of 2028.